tadeeo/cs337_proj_2/README.md

 Returns helper information regarding queries for current step.

 ### speech_to_text.py
 Handles logic for adding speech to text to interpret user inputs.
+Run this file is you want to use speech to text and text to speech.
+Say "first step" after inputing recipe_url => y => y.
+NOTE: Speech to text is a bit finicky and requires you to wait until everything is outputted.
+Best with headphones with mic and a connection to the internet.

 ### culinary_term_scraper.py, temp_tool_extractor.py
 Extracts info that would be helpful for parser/query functions.